abalashov/llm-translation-testbed/README.md

 * `-r`, `--runners` - the number of API queries to run in parallel to a given LLM provider.
 This defaults to 10, and should be used cautiously.

+* `-b`, `--batch-size` - the number of lines to batch into a single API request.
+This defaults to 1, which is to say that inputs will be translated line-by-line by default.
+If the number of lines is > 1, the prompt should appropriately reflect this, e.g. "Please translate the following list of sentences..."

 ### API keys from environment variables:

 In addition to the required and optional command-line arguments, it is necessary to provide an API key for every LLM provider suppplied.
 For example, if the `openai` provider is included in the `--providers` list, the environment variable `OPENAI_API_KEY` must be set, and the same applies for `GOOGLE_API_KEY` and `ANTHROPIC_API_KEY` and so on.